ellarekow/SE319HW1/README.md

 # SE319HW1

-*snipit from assignment, more found in th PDF*
+*snipit from assignment, more found in the PDF*

 Create an offline HTML website that has three pages (10 points)
 1) Index page: index.html